al6x/cluster_management/readme.md

       verify{box.bash('ruby -v') =~ /ruby 1.9.2/}
     end

-or you can use a little more explicit notation with custom :applied? logic (:apply_once is a shortcut for :applied? & :after_applying):
+Or you can use a little more explicit notation with custom :applied? logic (:apply_once is a shortcut for :applied? & :after_applying):

     package :ruby do
       applied?{box.has_mark? :ruby}